-- In your service group, create resources of type IP and NIC. - See "Adding a resource" on page 138. - 2 Create a resource of type RemoteGroup. - See "Adding a RemoteGroup resource from the Java Console" on page 140. - 3 Configure the required attributes for the RemoteGroup resource.
-See the Cluster Server Bundled Agents Reference Guide for more information on the required attributes and their definitions. - Link the resources as follows: - Link the IP and NIC resources such that the IP resource depends on the the NIC resource. - Link the RemoteGroup and NIC resources such that the RemoteGroup resource depends on the NIC resource.
+- 1 In your service group, create resources of type IP and NIC. - 2 Create a resource of type RemoteGroup.

-- 5 Configure other resources in the service group, if required. - Bring the IP, NIC, and RemoteGroup resources online.
+- 3 Configure the required attributes for the RemoteGroup resource.
+See the Cluster Server Bundled Agents Reference Guide for more information on the required attributes and their definitions. - Link the resources as follows: - Link the IP and NIC resources such that the IP resource depends on the the NIC resource. - Link the RemoteGroup and NIC resources such that the RemoteGroup resource depends on the NIC resource. - 5 Configure other resources in the service group, if required. - 6 Bring the IP, NIC, and RemoteGroup resources online.